waltribeiro/gutsy/README.md

 - `Y` (to confirm the changes)
 - `Enter` (to save the file name and close)

-## Step 6: Create the Web Server Dockerfile
+## Step 6: Dockerfile - Web Server
 Here's our 2nd `Dockerfile`!

 Inside the `webserver` directory, create a file named `Dockerfile`: